hyperledger/besu/PROFILING.md

 ### a.
 Download and Extract

+Please refer to the release page of [Async Profiler](https://github.com/async-profiler/async-profiler/releases) to check for the latest version.

-Download version 4.0 of Async Profiler appropriate for your architecture:
+For example to download version 4.0 appropriate for your architecture:

 - For **x86_64**:
   ```bash